-All the profiles of scientists, experts, physicians, organisations and scientific initiatives were compiled by Science Pulse’s development team through a number of methods.
+All the profiles and pages of scientists, experts, physicians, universities, organisations and scientific initiatives were compiled by Science Pulse’s development team through a number of methods.
 We found those profiles mostly through three ways:

 Anyone can suggest a new profile to include in our platform through this form.